ros2/ros2_documentation/source/Contact.rst

 -----------------------------------

 To start a discussion with other ROS community members, visit the official `Open Robotics Discourse <https://discourse.openrobotics.org/>`_.
-Content on the Discourse should be high-level.
+Content on Discourse should be discussions and announcements.
-It's not a place to get *questions* about code answered, but it would be suitable to start a conversation about best practices or improving standards.
+It is not a place to get *questions* about code answered, but it would be suitable to start a conversation about new ideas, best practices, and improving standards.

 Discussions about ROS development and plans are also happening on the `Open Robotics Discourse' ROS category <https://discourse.openrobotics.org/c/ros/111>`_.
+Discussions about ROS are in the `ROS category <https://discourse.openrobotics.org/c/ros/111>`_.
 Participating in these discussions is an important way to have a say on how different features of ROS will work and be implemented.

 The diverse community behind the ROS ecosystem is one of its greatest assets.
-We encourage all members of the ROS community to participate in these design discussions so that we can leverage the experience of community members, and keep the varied use cases of ROS in mind.
+We encourage all members of the ROS community to participate in these design discussions so that we can leverage the experience of community members, and keep the varied use cases of ROS in mind when design decisions are made.

 Offering help
 -------------

-If you are in a position to support others, share your knowledge and help fellow developers work through challenges.
+If you are in a position to support others, share your knowledge and help fellow users work through challenges.

 <Placeholder link to new "Contributing to ROS" article>

 Contacting us privately
 -----------------------

-If you'd like to contact us privately, for example, if your question contains information sensitive to your organization or project, you can mail us at `ros@openrobotics.org <mailto:ros@openrobotics.org>`__.
+If you'd like to contact us privately, for example, if your question contains information sensitive to your organization or project, you can email us directly at `ros@openrobotics.org <mailto:ros@openrobotics.org>`__.
-If it's regarding a security concern, you can email us directly at `security@openrobotics.org <mailto:security@openrobotics.org>`__.
+If your message is regarding a security issue, email `security@openrobotics.org <mailto:security@openrobotics.org>`__.

 Etiquette
 ---------